msayson/msayson.github.io/_posts/2026-05-15-polymorphic-json-deserialization-java-sealed-interfaces-jackson.markdown

      */
     static void requireNonBlank(final String value, final String fieldName) {
         if (value == null || value.isBlank()) {
-            throw new IllegalArgumentException(fieldName + " must not be blank");
+            throw new IllegalArgumentException(fieldName + " must not be null or blank");
         }
     }
 }